 In much of Texas, garage door replacement does not require a permit.
 However, that changes in coastal communities.

 Cities near the Gulf, including League City, Galveston, and Kemah, often require permits and inspections for new garage door installations.
-These requirements exist because the homes fall within designated wind zones and must meet stricter building codes.
+These requirements exist because the homes fall within designated wind zones and must meet stricter building codes, including specific garage door wind code ratings.

 When permits are required, the installation process involves additional documentation and inspections.
 Garage Door Doctor handles this entire process for homeowners, ensuring the door meets all local code and engineering requirements while keeping the project as smooth as possible.